 We applaud this entrepreneurial doctor for his significant innovations that basically created a new market called “catheter securement”.
 Not only was the timing perfect with needlestick injury prevention being the main driver of change, but introducing a new device into a hospital was a much easier process back then.
 If you had a new product that offered significant patient or clinical benefits, clinicians and hospitals were eager to learn about it, trial it, and bring better care to their facilities.
 Today, there’s much more red tape from contracts, GPOs, and teams who would prefer not to look at something new and better.
 Unfortunately, these practices stifle innovation, the advancement of care, and make the incumbent manufacturers less likely to advance designs.
 The securement devices he developed have maintained a stronghold in the medical world, becoming the “kleenex” of catheter securement devices.
 Because of his early entry into the catheter securement market, some call him the “father of catheter securement”.

 However, in several of his patents, a certain somebody is cited for their patents for a medical tube clamping structure and tube holders.
-This “somebody” was none other than Anthony V. Beran, co-founder of Starboard Medical Inc. and designer of the Clik-FIX catheter securement system.
+This “somebody” was none other than Anthony V. Beran, co-founder of Starboard Medical Inc. and designer of several catheter securement devices.
 So, rather than being the “father of catheter securement”, Tony Beran is surely the “grandfather of securement”.

 Tony Beran started making securement devices way back in 1975, nearly a decade before.
 He invented a securement device for neonatal endotracheal tubes.

 His device had features that were specifically developed with patient care in mind.
 Because it was meant for neonatal patients, the adhesive was more gentle, there was a padded foam base to reduce the risk of device-related pressure injury, and it secured really well.
 This securement device is still helping babies today.
-All of these same patient care attributes are included in Starboard Medical’s current Clik-FIX securement line.
 Patient care has always been a priority for us.

 Medical devices are not meant to be stagnant.
 They are ever-evolving, just like the world around us.
 They are meant to be changed for the better.
 That’s why we are always looking for newer and better technologies at Starboard Medical.
 We always want our products to be the best option available for patients and for clinicians.